-here has been little momentum on the upside this quarter nor indeed for the year to date.
-The weakness of the Euro and the steep lift in the oil price have dented investor optimism and brought into question the level of valuation of high growth stocks.
-There has been a systematic shuffling of the pack with the dot coms being the first to fade in December / January (prices are now down by up to 90%); this was followed by the telcos and subsequently by the telco equipment suppliers by around July.
-Now we are starting to see the "untouchables" doubted such as Oracle, EMC, Siebel: the consequence of this is that the Nasdaq has fallen by 11% year to date (-7% for the quarter in US\$) and with it the likes of the

-Neuer Markt, Kosdaq index etc. The broader markets have not suffered the same destruction on account of rotation into hitherto dull areas like utilities and financials.
+There has been little momentum on the long side this quarter and indeed for the year to date.
+The weakness of the Euro and the steep lift in the oil price have punctured investor optimism and brought into question the level of valuation of high growth stocks.
+There has been a systematic shuffling of the pack with the dot coms being the first to fade in December/January (prices are now down by up to 90%); this was followed by the telcos and subsequently by the telco equipment suppliers by around July.
+Now we are starting to see the untouchables doubted, the likes of Oracle, EMC, Siebel: the consequence of this is that the Nasdaq has fallen by 11% year to date (-7% for the quarter) and with it the likes of the Neuer Markt, Kosdaq index etc. The broader markets have not shown the same destruction on account of rotation into hitherto dull areas like utilities and financials.
 As a consequence, the overall MSCI World Index is up 12% year to date (+5% for the quarter).

-Platinum has benefited from its early migration away from TMT (telecoms, media and technology) and from adding to existing low valuation plays.
-There have also been trading successes through shorting Intel, Nokia, Cisco and others.
-Offsetting the good work has been the hedging of some assets into A\$ and Euro.

-Overall, management's stock picking has proved beneficial reflected in a 6.5% growth in pre-tax asset value over the quarter and 12.9% for the year to date.
+The Fund has benefited from its early migration away from TMT (telecoms, media and technology) and from adding to existing low valuation plays.
+There have been some successes with shorting the likes of Intel, Nokia and Cisco.
+Offsetting this good work has been the cost of hedging into the A\$ and Euro.
+The consequence is that the Fund has risen by 4.3% over the guarter and 9.6% for the year to date.